1. Why and how to open a representative (liaison) office in China ?

 3. Tightened controls over Rep Office's authorized activities

 Early 2010, the Chinese authorities imposed that a Rep Office's parent company must be registered since at least 2 years.
-In Shanghai, this measure is particularly controlled until today.
+In Shanghai as well as in other large cities, this measure is particularly controlled until today.

 In 2024, opening a Representative Office remains a flexible set-up option still authorized and relatively quick to test the Chinese market or keep a light presence.
 Still, at sight of obvious business restrictions on commercial activities, it is not an option suitable for a long-term or profitable establishment.